zencart/documentation/content/user/installing/change_hoster.md

 1\.
 On your **NEW host**, create a new MySQL **database**.
 Note the username, password, database name, and host name (usually localhost).

 2\.
-Go to your **NEW host** and upload (FTP) a **fresh NEW install** using the same version files that you built your other site on.... this will make sure that you get the proper settings in your configure.php files.
+Using your [FTP tool](/user/first_steps/useful_tools/#ftp-tools), go to your **NEW host** and upload a **fresh NEW install** using the same version files that you built your other site on.... this will make sure that you get the proper settings in your [configure.php files](/user/miscellaneous/configure).

 a.
 Install.
 When asked about the database-table-prefix during Database-Setup, use the same prefix that your old store uses.
-You'll find that in the `DB_PREFIX` setting of your old store's [configure.php files](user/miscellaneous/configure).
+You'll find that in the `DB_PREFIX` setting of your old store's configure.php files.

 b.
 Test it.